nullspace1/tp_ia_exoplanetas/README.md

 - **Model Deployment**: Create inference pipeline for new lightcurve data
 - **Performance Optimization**: Optimize training speed and memory usage

-The dataset generation is complete and ready for model training.
+The dataset generation is complete and ready for model training (I think, lol).

 ## Troubleshooting

 ### Common Issues

-**Permission Errors on Windows:**
-- The cache cleanup handles Windows file locking automatically
-- If issues persist, manually clear `~/.lightkurve/cache/`

-**Memory Issues:**
-- Reduce `sample_count` parameters in config.json
-- Process datasets individually instead of all at once

-**Download Failures:**
+**Download Time:**
-- Check Kaggle API credentials in config.json
-- Ensure internet connection is stable
-- Verify lightkurve cache permissions

-### Performance Tips

-- **Parallel Processing**: Run different dataset types simultaneously
-- **Incremental Generation**: Resume interrupted downloads automatically
-- **Cache Management**: Automatic cleanup every 20 downloads
-- **Progress Tracking**: Visual progress bars for long operations

-## Dependencies

-- **numpy**: Numerical computing
-- **pandas**: Data manipulation
-- **lightkurve**: Kepler data access
-- **batman-package**: Transit modeling
-- **kagglehub**: Dataset downloads
-- **tqdm**: Progress bars
-- **torch**: Deep learning (for model training)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+The current download script is *fucking slow*.
+The root cause is the lightkurve API.
+They are going to send me a SWAT team if I keep hitting their API.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the "I don't care" license.
+Just send me a message if you want to work on this.

 ## Acknowledgments